Robert Holden (politician)

-Robert F. Holden (born October 12, 1951) is an American professor, graphic designer, and the New York City Council member for the 30th district, representing the neighborhoods of Glendale, Maspeth, Middle Village, Ridgewood, and parts of Woodside and Woodhaven in the borough of Queens.
+Robert F. Holden (born October 12, 1951) is an American professor, graphic designer, and a former New York City Council member from the 30th district, representing the neighborhoods of Glendale, Maspeth, Middle Village, Ridgewood, and parts of Woodside and Woodhaven in the borough of Queens.

+Holden came to elected office after some three decades in Queens civic affairs, most prominently as president of the Juniper Park Civic Association, in which capacity he led local opposition to a 2016 plan to convert a Maspeth hotel into a homeless shelter.
+He was elected to the council in 2017, defeating the incumbent Elizabeth Crowley in the general election after losing to her in the Democratic primary.
+One of the most conservative Democrats on the council, he chaired its Committee on Veterans and helped lead the Common Sense Caucus.
+He was barred by term limits from seeking a further term and left office at the end of 2025.

 Early life and education

 Holden was raised in Maspeth, Queens.
 He earned an AAS from the New York City College of Technology, a BA from Queens College, and an MFA from Hunter College, all CUNY schools.

 Career

 Holden is a professional graphic designer and a professor of the same at the New York City College of Technology.

 Holden has also worked as an editor and art director for Juniper Berry magazine, and as a photojournalist published in newspapers and magazines in the United States and Europe.
 He has had his work exhibited at International Center of Photography, and other galleries.

+Civic activism

 Holden has been a member of Queens Community Board 5 since 1988.
+He served as the board's first vice-chair and as chair of its public safety committee.

+Holden became president of the Juniper Park Civic Association, a Maspeth-based community group, in 1990 and held the post for about 25 years.
+Juniper Berry is the association's magazine.
+In 2016 the association was among the organisations that led opposition to a plan by the administration of Mayor Bill de Blasio to convert a Holiday Inn Express in Maspeth into a homeless shelter.
+Holden was a prominent figure in the months of protests that followed, and criticised the administration for what he described as a lack of transparency and the local elected officials for not attending demonstrations.
+The city ultimately modified its plan for the site.